-That being said breast milk provides your baby with perfect nutrition, boosts their immunity, and promotes good digestive health.
-The hormones you release whilst breastfeeding are good for your mood, help reduce your uterus back to its normal size, and help you regain your pre-pregnancy figure.
+That being said, your milk provides your baby with excellent nutrition, boosts their immunity, and promotes good digestive health.
+The hormones you release whilst infant-feeding are good for your mood, help reduce your uterus back to its normal size, and help you regain your pre-pregnancy figure.

 - Get yourself into a comfortable position with your back and feet supported.
 You can use a pillow on your lap to support the baby so your arms don’t get tired.

 - Cradle your baby so they’re lying on their side with their mouth and nose near your nipple.

 - Squeeze the nipple to release a small amount of milk to moisten it.

 - Use your free hand to compress your breast so that it conforms to the shape of your baby’s mouth